sparkletown/sparkle/docs/create-new-environment.md

 This part of the setup is now complete!

 ### Step 4: Set up Firebase Hosting
-1. From the Firebase console, within the appropriate project, click on 'Hosting' on the left hand menu.
+1. From the Firebase console, within the appropriate project, click on _Hosting_ on the left hand menu.

 2. Click on _Get started_
   - You can skip through these next screens by clicking _Next_